mongodb-js/compass/release/README.md

 It is meant to be integrated with the NPM scripts of the compass repo and automate the management of compass releases.

+## Tests

+Run `npm run test-release-tasks` to run the tests in this folder.

 ## Available commands

 ### `checkout`